Jean de Lattre de Tassigny: Death

 On 20 November 1951, illness forced de Lattre to return to Paris for medical treatment for prostate cancer.
 He entered the Clinique Maillot in Neuilly-sur-Seine on 18 December.
 His condition deteriorated in January.
 His last words before losing consciousness on 9 January were: "Where is Bernard?"
 He died on 11 January.

-De Lattre was posthumously elevated to the dignity of Marshal of France by the President of France, Vincent Auriol, on the day of his funeral procession, 15 January 1952 at Notre Dame de Paris, Les Invalides in presence of de Gaulle, Dwight D. Eisenhower, and Montgomery.
+De Lattre was posthumously elevated to the dignity of Marshal of France by the President of France, Vincent Auriol, on the day of his funeral procession, 15 January 1952 at Notre-Dame de Paris, Les Invalides in presence of de Gaulle, Dwight D. Eisenhower, and Montgomery.
 He was buried in a state funeral lasting five days, in what Life magazine described as the "biggest military funeral France had seen since the death of Marshal Foch in 1929".
-His body was moved through the streets of Paris in a series of funeral processions, with the coffin lying in state at four separate locations: his home, the chapel at Les Invalides, the Arc de Triomphe and before Notre Dame.
-Those marching in the funeral procession includeds members of the French cabinet, judges, bishops and Western military leaders.
+His body was moved through the streets of Paris in a series of funeral processions, with the coffin lying in state at four separate locations: his home, the chapel at Les Invalides, the Arc de Triomphe and before Notre-Dame.
+Those marching in the funeral procession included members of the French cabinet, judges, bishops and Western military leaders.
 The route included the Rue de Rivoli and the Champs-Élysées.

-The processions went from the Arc de Triomphe to Notre Dame and then from Notre Dame to Les Invalides.
-The stage of the journey from the Arc de Triomphe to Notre Dame took place in the evening, and cavalrymen from the Garde républicaine flanked the coffin on horseback bearing flaming torches.
+The processions went from the Arc de Triomphe to Notre-Dame and then from Notre-Dame to Les Invalides.
+The stage of the journey from the Arc de Triomphe to Notre-Dame took place in the evening, and cavalrymen from the Garde républicaine flanked the coffin on horseback bearing flaming torches.
 Walking behind the soldiers marching in the funeral processions was the lone figure of the Marshal's widow, Simonne de Lattre de Tassigny, who was dressed in black and prayed as she walked.
 Thousands of people lined the funeral route, forming crowds that were ten-deep.
 The pageantry included the tolling of bells, and flags being flown at half-mast.
 The final stage of the funeral was a journey of 400 km to his birthplace of Mouilleron-en-Pareds, in western France.
 There his 97-year-old father, Roger de Lattre, aged and blind, ran his hands over the ceremonial accoutrements on the coffin, which included the posthumously-awarded marshal's baton and his son's képi.
 The family line became extinct with his death.
 The coffin was lowered into the ground and the Marshal was laid to rest beside his only son, Bernard, who had been killed fighting under his father's command in Indochina about eight months earlier.